 Don't be confused between a hostel and a hostal.
 A hostel is a youth hostel, otherwise known as an Albergue Juvenile.
 Youth hostels have shared sleeping dormitories (usually same sex) and sometimes a couple of family or group rooms for rent as well.

 They are one of the cheapest forms of accommodation, and on average a bed will cost you about €15.00 a night.
-They're a great place to meet other travellers and students, and are great fun as you'll be in able to gain loads of information about what's going on in the city from other residents.
+They're a good place to meet other travellers and students, you'll also be able to gain loads of information about what's going on in the city from other residents.

 To see more detailed information about youth hostels.